High-Dimensional Joint Estimation of Multiple Directed Gaussian Graphical Models: Consistency guarantees

 \begin{remark}[Strength of assumptions] Requiring strong assumptions for consistent estimation is a common theme in existing methods for causal inference.
-For example, the PC algorithm requires the faithfulness assumption~\cite{KB07}, which has been shown to be a very restrictive assumption for high-dimensional causal graphical models~\cite{URBY13}.
-For a discussion on the comparison between the faithfulness assumption and the beta-min condition for estimating a single DAG model, see~\cite[Section~4.3.2]{vandegeer2013}.
+For example, the PC algorithm requires the strong faithfulness assumption~\cite{KB07}, which has been shown to be a very restrictive assumption for high-dimensional causal graphical models~\cite{URBY13}.
+For a discussion on the comparison between the strong faithfulness assumption and the beta-min condition for estimating a single DAG model, see~\cite[Section~4.3.2]{vandegeer2013}.
 In this context, the assumptions presented here are in line with or slight relaxations (Conditions~\ref{cd1} and~\ref{cd8}) of those in state-of-the-art approaches.
-However, our goal here is not to relax existing assumptions for the estimation of DAG models, but to show that \emph{joint} estimation can result in faster rates than \emph{separate} estimation of multiple DAGs under comparable assumptions. \end{remark}
+While it would be interesting in future work to formally compare Conditions~\ref{cd1} and~\ref{cd8} to strong faithfulness, our goal here is not to relax existing assumptions for the estimation of DAG models, but to show that \emph{joint} estimation can result in faster rates than \emph{separate} estimation of multiple DAGs under comparable assumptions. \end{remark}